 9. Bread and Roses

 Bread and Roses (2001) is the 14th film by the English director Ken Loach.
 Loach is well-known for films that center on revolutionary socialist, anarchist, and labor movements such as Land and Freedom (1995) about the Spanish Civil War and The Wind the Shakes the Barley (2006) about the political splits during the Irish Civil War for independence from England.
 The movie’s title references a speech by Rose Schneiderman (based on a 1911 poem by James Oppenheim) during the iconic 1912 textile workers strike in Lawrence Massachusetts.
 The film follows the story of Maya, an immigrant who becomes a leader of the Justice for Janitors campaign in Los Angeles.

 A Portrait of Teresa (1979) is a Cuban film by Pastor Vega that follows the story of Teresa, a factory worker, and her experiences with gender oppression and her dedication to the politics of revolutionary Cuba.
 Teresa upholds the female ideal promoted in Soviet Russia and Communist Cuba of the worker-citizen striving to meet and surpass production quotas.
 In a memorable exchange with her mother, Teresa complains that her husband doesn’t participate in housework and is not supportive of her endeavors.
 Her mother responds: “Women are women and men are men…and even Fidel can’t change that.”
 Teresa thought otherwise.
 Looming in the backdrop is Socialist Cuba’s promise in implementing gender equality through the Family Code.
 As Teresa discovers, more profound changes are required.

-If you enjoyed this piece we encourages you to read our “Feminist Readings & Resources” page for articles, downloabable flyers and audio interview from a working class feminist and libertarian socialist perspective.
+If you enjoyed this piece we encourages you to read our “Feminist Readings & Resources” page for articles, interviews and flyers, from a working class feminist perspective.